Los Angeles and Southern California News - ABC7 KABC

 - Interactive Radar Maps

-- Mammoth Mountain receives nearly 4 feet of snow in 48 hours

-- Southern California rain causes havoc during morning commute
+- Southern California weather forecast Monday

 Featured